billbuchanan/csn09112/week02_ids/lab/README.md

 sudo ip route add default via 192.168.10.254 dev ens3
 ```

-Next setup the nameserver on the Ubuntu host by editing the /etc/resolv.config and adding a nameserver of 8.8.8.8:
+Next, set up the nameserver on the Ubuntu host by editing the /etc/resolv.config and adding a nameserver of 8.8.8.8:

 ```
 sudo nano /etc/resolv.conf